pmitros/Science-Fallacies/README.md

 # Group Topics

+* Confidence intervals and p-values.
+P-values and lack of reporting of null results.
+Famous John Ioannidis paper.
+* The scientific process
 * Selection of academics: Thereau called the concept here a mutual admiration society, and today, it is called an echo chamber
 * Peer review process: A 30 second skim, in many cases.
 No incentives for doing a good job.
 Famous computer-generated and BS papers accepted
-* P-values and lack of reporting of null results.
-Famous John Ioannidis paper.
 * Lack of incentives around errors
 * Incentives for promotion/popular promotion for academics and universities